Choosing a Hand Dryer

 There is no switch to convert the voltage of your hand dryer.
 Although hand dryers are available in multiple voltages, the dryers are voltage specific and must be installed on appropriate voltage as marked.

-Does the 208-277V option make the dryer more powerful?
+Does the 208–277V option make the hand dryer more powerful?

 No, either 110V or 208-277V will produce approximately the same volume of air and heat.

-This is a version used in Europe and is tested to CE rather than UL standards.
+The 230-V is used in Europe and tested to CE standards rather than UL standards.

 How many watts does a hand dryer use?